gkjpettet/PhysicsKit/README.md

 # PhysicsKit
-A 2D physics engine written in native Xojo.
+A 2D collision detection and physics engine written in Xojo.
 A direct port of [dyn4j], a Java 2D physics engine (version 3.4.0).

 ## Port Progress